Kraoo/LibraryTOP/README.md

 - JavaScript

 ## Credits
 This project was created as part of The Odin Project's curriculum, a free online resource for learning web development.
-Special thanks to The Odin Project for providing guidance and resources throughout the learning journey.